 Plunging his hands into his loose trousers, he searched until his fingers brushed against an old Dinar.
 He left it untouched, still in its place, and stretched his right hand to his left wrist, becoming anxious when he couldn’t feel his wristwatch.
 He searched his jacket, shirt, and trousers’ pockets once more, but his timepiece eluded him.
-Suddenly, he remembered leaving it at home.
-Before resuming his walk to reassure himself, he plunged his hand into his trousers’ pocket again and grasped the Dinar, exerting a slight pressure between his thumb and index finger.
+He remembered leaving it at home.
+Before resuming his walk to reassure himself, he plunged his hand into his trousers’ pocket and grasped the Dinar, exerting a slight pressure between his thumb and index finger.
 He had reason to be anxious as, a week prior, on the same path in the same alley, he was stopped, searched, and ruthlessly beaten by night bandits for lacking money.

 Kawan once heard him recount that night as follows:

-Omar: “I only have three and a half fils on me.”
+“I only have three and a half fils on me,” Omar said.

-Bandit: “That is not an amount.”
+“That is not an enough,” the bandit replied.

-Omar: “God knows that if I had the money, I wouldn’t be here this early morning, heading to work at the Bakery.”
+“God knows that if I had the money, I wouldn’t be here this early morning, heading to work at the bakery.”

-Bandit: “Why don’t you carry more money?”
+“Why don’t you carry more money?”

-Omar: “I am going to work; why would I need a large sum of money?”
+“I am going to work, why would I need a large sum of money?”

 “They beat me mercilessly that night, taking my money and wristwatch before letting me go,” he added.